KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 | Language     | english                                                                                                                                                                                                  |
 | #participants | up to 18                                                                                                                                                                                                 |
 | Location     | in-person at [Maria-von-Linden-Straße 6](https://uni-tuebingen.de/einrichtungen/personalvertretungen-beratung-beauftragte/lageplaene/karte-c-sand-aussenbereiche-innenstadt/maria-von-linden-strasse-6/) |

-Have you ever trained an ML model and wondered how to efficiently optimize its hyperparameters?
-Then this seminar is for you!

-**TL;DR** AutoML aims to support ML users (and ML researchers) by automating parts of the ML workflow.
-In this seminar we will read some classic and also recent research papers in the field of AutoML with a focus on Bayesian optimization and AutoML systems for tabular data.

 Why should you attend this seminar?
 ---